Syntax

 [===[ This is a level 3 long string ]===]

-The \z escape sequence is processed during compilation to remove all following whitespace (including newlines), so the resulting code can be run on Lua 5.1 as well:
+The \z escape sequence ((introduced in Lua 5.2)) is processed during compilation to remove all following whitespace (including newlines), so the resulting code can be run on Lua 5.1:

 "example \z